-- Performance: Your web host should provide excellent performance, so your website always loads fast and updating it isn't a chore.
+- Performance: Your web host should provide excellent performance, so your website always loads quickly and updating it isn’t a chore.

 In the sections below, we’re going to evaluate eight of our favorite cheap WordPress hosting providers by taking these three criteria into consideration.
 Pricing and features are pretty simple to talk about, but let’s go over how we plan to test each competitor when it comes to performance.

-To start with, we're going to run a simple speed test using a service called Pingdom Tools.
-With Pingdom, you choose a test server, enter a URL from your site, and it will tell you how long that page takes to load:
+To start with, we’re going to run a simple speed test using a service called Pingdom Tools.
+You choose a test server, enter a URL from your site, and it will tell you how long that page takes to load:

-However, a single speed test doesn't offer the entire picture.
+However, a single speed test doesn’t offer the entire picture.
 For that, we need something more thorough, such as a stress test.
-To do that, we're going to use BlazeMeter, which is a service that enables us to simulate how a site will react when it has to deal with heavy traffic:
+To do so, we’re going to use BlazeMeter, which is a service that enables us to simulate how a site will react when it has to deal with heavy traffic.

-Of course, for the comparisons to be fair, we need to set up identical websites on each hosting provider's service.
-So we went ahead and did just that.
-For each host, we created a new WordPress website, installed the same four plugins, used the same theme, and imported the WordPress Theme Unit Test Data.
+Of course, for the comparisons to be fair, we need to set up identical websites on each hosting provider’s service.
+For each host, we created a new WordPress website, installed the same four plugins, used the same theme and configured every page to look the same.
 The result was eight identical websites, which we subjected to the same tests, the only difference being where each was hosted.